 Start Of Main Content

-You must not attain the age of 70½ during the year you contribute to a Traditional IRA.
-You must also have earned income (compensation) in order to contribute to a Traditional IRA.
+You must have earned income (compensation) in order to contribute to a Traditional IRA.

 Contributions may be deductible from your gross income on your federal income tax return for the tax year for which the contributions are made.
 Earnings grow on a tax-deferred basis.
 Deductible contributions and earnings are subject to federal income tax when withdrawn.